tipofyzik/mongodb_for_storing_sensor_data/README.md

 </table>
 ---

 _Data analyst:_
 - As a data analyst, I want to analyse stored sensor measurements over selected time intervals so that I can evaluate indoor environmental conditions.
 - As a data analyst, I want to calculate statistical values such as minimum, maximum, and average sensor readings so that I can understand sensor behaviour during the selected period.

 Solution:
-The system provides query methods for retrieving stored measurements from MongoDB.
-Analysts can retrieve records using specific key combinations (`ts` and `device`) or search by selected sensor attributes.
-The `get_unique_values()` functionality allows users to retrieve available unique values for a field and then request all available measurements related to the selected value.
+The system provides functionality for retrieving and analysing stored sensor measurements from the database.
+The DataPipeline allows analysts to select a sensor feature, monitoring date, starting hour, and analysis duration in order to retrieve the corresponding historical records.
+After filtering the measurements for the selected time interval, the system calculates statistical indicators including minimum, maximum, and average values for the chosen sensor attribute.
+The analysis results are stored in the analysis history log, allowing previously performed analyses to be reviewed.
+Additionally, analysts can compare measurements between different sensor devices by retrieving records associated with specific device identifiers.
+This allows evaluation of short-term variations in indoor environmental conditions during the available monitoring period.

 Example usage:
 An analyst wants to investigate how the temperature changed during a specific period.
 Using the CLI interface, the analyst selects the temperature sensor, chooses a starting date and hour, and defines the analysis duration (for example, 6 hours or 3 days).
 The system retrieves the corresponding measurements from MongoDB and provides statistical results that help identify minimum, maximum and average temperature within the selected period.